 NRXU,countedpercell is used for scaling of basic limits and is derived as NRXU,countedpercell = NRXU,counted / Ncells, where Ncells is defined in subclause 6.1.

 NOTE: NRXU,active is the number of actually active receiver units and is independent to the declaration of Ncells.

 7.6.2 Basic limits

-The receiver spurious emissions limits are provided in table 7.6.2-1.
+The receiver spurious emissions basic limits are provided in table 7.6.2-1.